Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 Input: list of 1 channel 3D CT patches

 Output: dictionary of classification and box regression loss in training mode;
- list of dictionary of predicted box, label, and label score in evaluation mode.
+list of dictionary of predicted box, classification label, and classification score in evaluation mode.

 ## Scores
+The script to compute FROC sensitivity value on inference results can be found in https://github.com/Project-MONAI/tutorials/tree/main/detection

 This model achieves the following FROC sensitivity value on the validation data (our own split from the training dataset):

 | Methods             | 1/8   | 1/4   | 1/2   | 1     | 2     | 4     | 8     |